vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

  - "/docs/guides/vtexarg-abtester"
 ---

-In this guide, you learn how to manage an A/B test, covering every step from running the test, configuring traffic and time settings, understanding the test results, and concluding the test.
+In this guide, learn how to manage an A/B test, covering steps from running the test to concluding the test.

-A/B testing is a technique that compares the traffic between the workspaces of two stores and helps you determine which one performs better in terms of user engagement and conversions.
+A/B testing involves comparing traffic between two store workspaces and helps you determine which one performs better in terms of user engagement and conversions.
 To execute an A/B test, you can use the VTEX IO CLI or the [A/B Tester Admin app](https://developers.vtex.com/docs/guides/vtexarg-abtester).

-For more information, please refer to the following sections.
+## Before you start

+Ensure you have the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) installed on your machine.

 ## Running A/B tests via the Admin

 The A/B Tester app allows you to run A/B tests via Admin.
-To use the app, first you need to install it in your account:
+To use the app, follow these steps:

-1. Open the terminal and use the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) to log in to the desired account.
+1. Open the terminal and log in to the desired account. *Remember to replace the values between curly brackets according to your account name.*

+    ```bash
+    vtex login {accountName}
+    ```

 2. Install the A/B Tester app in the `master` workspace to enable A/B testing on your store website by running: